jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   (b) the former Act or any regulations made under it; or (c) any other enactment, if the offence relates directly to matters concerning immigration.
 (5) The provisions of Part 4 of the Search and Surveillance Act 2012 apply, except that sections 118 and 119 apply only if the warrant is executed (as provided for in section 293 of this Act) by a constable.

+### 293B Application for warrant to enter and search relating to deportation
+(1) An immigration officer may apply for a warrant to enter a dwelling or marae and search for a person named in a deportation liability notice, deportation order, or removal order out of hours.
+(2) The application must be made to a District Court Judge in the manner provided for in section 98 of the Search and Surveillance Act 2012.
+(3) The application must, in addition to the particulars set out in section 98(1) of the Search and Surveillance Act 2012,— (a) set out how the proposed entry and search is intended to be carried out; and (b) include an assessment of how the proposed entry and search takes into account the culture of the person named in a deportation liability notice, deportation order, or removal order and anyone else who may be present in the dwelling or marae; and
+  (c) consider the potential impact of the proposed entry and search on anyone else who may be present in the dwelling or marae, including—
+    (i) children; and
+    (ii) elderly persons; and
+    (iii) other vulnerable persons; and
+  (d) demonstrate that reasonable alternatives to the proposed entry and search have been considered; and (e) include an assessment of whether the proposed entry and search is reasonable, proportionate, and in the public interest.
+(4) A District Court Judge may issue a warrant to an immigration officer if the Judge is satisfied that— (a) there are reasonable grounds to believe that the person specified in the application is liable for deportation from New Zealand; and
+  (b) there are reasonable grounds to believe that the person is likely to be at the dwelling or marae specified in the application out of hours; and
+  (c) the application meets the requirements set out in subsection (3); and (d) on the basis of the application, it is appropriate to issue the warrant.
+(5) Section 98 of the Search and Surveillance Act 2012 applies to an application, but with the following modifications:
+  (a) every reference to an issuing officer is to be read as a reference to a District Court Judge; and (b) every reference to the applicant is to be read as a reference to the immigration officer.

+### 293C Departmental annual report to record exercise of power to issue warrant to enter and search relating to deportation
+(1) The chief executive must include in every annual report prepared by the chief executive for the purposes of section 43 of the Public Finance Act 1989 the following information in respect of the financial year that is being reported on:
+  (a) the total number of applications made for a warrant under section 293B to enter and search relating to deportation; and (b) the number of those applications that were approved and the reasons why they were approved; and (c) the number of those applications that were declined and the reasons why they were declined; and (d) the number of those applications that identified that children, elderly persons, or other vulnerable persons were likely to be present in the dwelling or marae at the time the entry and search was proposed to be carried out.
+(2) The information included in the annual report in relation to subsection (1)﻿(b) and (c) must also specify, in relation to each application,—
+  (a) the nationality, gender, and age range of the person specified in the application; and (b) the age range of any person who was identified in the application as being likely to be present in the dwelling or marae at the time the entry and search was proposed to be carried out; and
+  (c) the region of New Zealand in which the person specified in the application lives; and (d) the time frame during which the entry and search was proposed to be carried out.

 **Disclosure of information to or by other agencies, bodies, or persons**